 Having these extra cards also makes it easy to keep your total credit utilization ratio below 30%.
 It is a good idea to use a free credit monitoring service to make sure someone doesn’t steal your information, go on a spending spree, and let you pay the bill.

-You might also use no annual fee travel credit cards like the Hilton Honors Card keep your Hilton Honors points from expiring.
-Each loyalty program may require you to make a credit card purchase every 12 to 24 months yo keep your points balance active.
+You might also use no annual fee travel credit cards like a Hilton Honors Card to keep your Hilton Honors points from expiring.
+Each loyalty program may require you to make a credit card purchase every 12 to 24 months to keep your points balance active.

 Only Apply When You Can Earn Signup Bonus

 Elasee recommends applying for new credit cards when you can earn a signup bonus.
 These one-time bonuses are free cash, especially if you are going to make a large purchase soon.
-One of the easiest signup bonuses to earn is the Chase Freedom.
-You can earn $150 bonus cash after spending $500 in the first 3 months.
+One of the easiest signup bonuses to earn from the Chase Freedom family.

 Also waiting to apply once a card runs a limited time signup bonus is another good idea.
 Many airline and hotel credit cards run promotions at least once a year.

 If you plan on churning several cards, pay attention to the bonus offer terms and conditions.
 You usually can’t earn a new bonus if you currently own another card in that family.
-One good example is the Chase Sapphire Reserve and Chase Sapphire Preferred.
+One good example is the Chase Sapphire Reserve® and Chase Sapphire Preferred® Card.
 To earn the bonus on the card you don’t own, you must cancel your current account and have not earned the first bonus offer within the last 4 years.

 Also, make sure you can use the bonus points and regular purchase rewards.
 It’s never fun having a stockpile of points that you can’t use.